 "I need communicators to be hands-on," he said.
 "I feel that we haven't got enough skills in managing campaigns and I want to place an emphasis on public relations in the widest sense."

-The UK Government has also indicated a willingness to strike exclusive partnership deals
+The UK Government has also indicated a willingness to strike exclusive partnership deals with brands.

 Data sourced from Marketing, Marketing Week; additional content by Warc staff